Open post

 Later that same year, Harry was arrested in Cincinnati.
 Then arrested in 1905 in Cleveland, and 1906 in Arkansas.
 Then in 1908, he appeared in New Orleans.

-On May 11, 1912, The Witney Gazette published an article stating that Harry, another conman by the name of Doc Owens, and a third unnamed man were playing cards in the Smoking Room when the collision occurred; thereafter, Doc Owens called on a steward that he’s previously bribed to keep hush about their identities.
+On May 11, 1912, The Witney Gazette published an article stating that Kid Homer, another conman by the name of Doc Owens, and a third unnamed crook were all playing cards in the Smoking Room when the collision occurred; thereafter, Doc Owens reportedly called on a steward that he’d previously bribed to keep hush about their identities.

 [Doc then snuck him] a roll of bank notes, got him to furnish women’s clothing and hats.
 Dressed in these clothes, the three men hurried to the deck and leaped into a lifeboat filled with women just as it was being lowered.